Felix-Zhenghao/paper-distillation/README.md

 - **EXTRACT**: Efficient Policy Learning by Extracting Transferrable Robot Skills from Offline Data [[arxiv](https://arxiv.org/abs/2406.17768)][[website](https://www.jessezhang.net/projects/extract/)].
 Extract semantic skill chunks from offline data w/o human supervision.
 Each obs has embedding showing the _change_ of arm and obj compared with the initial state: $e_t=VLM(s_t)-VLM(s_o)$.
 Emb's then are clustered.
 - **ManiBox**: Enhancing Spatial Grasping Generalization via Scalable Simulation Data Generation [[arxiv](https://arxiv.org/abs/2411.01850)][[website](https://thkkk.github.io/manibox)][dataset✅].
 Use bbox as a 3D hint to enable zero-shot sim-to-real transfer of gripper grasping regardless of obj position and visual scene.
 IL plateaus at 90% success rate.
+- 🌟Is Value Learning Really the Main Bottleneck in Offline RL [[arxiv](https://arxiv.org/abs/2406.09329)][[website](https://seohong.me/projects/offrl-bottlenecks/)].
+Value function is not a bottleneck for offline RL.
+How to extract good policy from value function is.
+Also, test-time states that are unseen in training time is another main issue.

 #### Earlier Papers